LibreTexts/default-env/README.md

 ### Step 1: Pre-Setup

+1. If you plan to build the image using binder.libretexts.org, you simply need to clone this repository with `git clone https://github.com/LibreTexts/default-env.git` in order to make the changes you need.
+If you are part of JupyterTeam, it is recommended that you do this as it is much faster and easier.

+If you plan to build the image locally, follow these next steps;
 1. Install repo2docker from source using `pip install git+https://github.com/jupyterhub/repo2docker.git`.
 The stable releases on PyPI are often out of date and the developers themselves have [suggested to install from source](https://github.com/jupyterhub/repo2docker/pull/855).
 2. [Install and enable Docker](https://docs.docker.com/get-docker/) if you have not already.
 Repo2docker requires Docker to be running in order to function.
 2. Update the Docker image which repo2docker builds on top of with `docker pull buildpack-deps:bionic`.